jayren3996/NDArray/README.md

 # NDArray
-Mathematical package for multi-dimensional array.
+A Mathematical package for some useful functions on multi-dimensional array.

+The function names are mostly borrowed from ```Numpy``` library, and the usage is mostly the same.

 ## Installation
 - Download ZIP file.
 - Unzip ```NDArray-master``` in a folder.
 - Run ```install.m``` file.

 ## Basic functions
 Most functions have the same name and input as numpy.
-The current functions include:
+The current functions are listed bellow:
 ### Array creation
 ```mathematica
 eye[n]